 It obviously therefore pays to do a little research before you go, so here is a selection of city guides from across the globe which will help you on your way.

-Here are a few destinations to keep in mind and are excellent for the gay traveller.
+Here are a few destinations to keep in mind and are excellent for the gay travellers.

 Berlin is possibly the gayest city in Europe.
 It has a Gay Museum, Archive and Library, in the Schwules Museum, which has excellent resources relating to gay cultural history, and during the summer a section of Berlin’s huge central park is swathed with nude sunbathers, so many of whom are gay that the park is known in local circles as “Queens’ Meadow”.